Where will I stay? What kind of insurance do I need? Where can I learn Norwegian? Am I allowed to work in Norway?

-A permit is required for all students intending to stay in Norway for more than three months.
+You may need a study permit to live in Norway for more than three months.
 Different rules and procedures apply depending on your citizenship.
 All students will receive detailed information on registration procedures in their Admission Package.
 Read more about study permits for international students.

 Health and Travel Insurance